tenzir/tenzir/web/docs/understand/pipelines.md

 NOT).
 The expressiveness is equivalent to [boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra) and its laws.

-Expression occur predominatly as argument to the [where](operators/transformations/where.md) operator to filter the dataflow.
+Expression occur predominantly as argument to the [where](operators/transformations/where.md) operator to filter the dataflow.
 Other expression elements, such as [extractors](expressions#extractors), also occur in other operators.